delaiglesialab/DigitalRhythmsProject/android.md

 ![5](https://user-images.githubusercontent.com/68754864/96494596-316a1f00-1264-11eb-814e-f31320e5c922.png)

 In the second step, select frequency "Export Once".
-The file type is your choice, most people are comfortable with .zip, I prefer .tgz, pick the one you know you can open.
+The file type is your choice, most people are comfortable with .zip, pick the one you know you can open. .tgz files may require extra software on windows and mac, so .zip is safer for most.
 The default file size of 2GB (.zip) is perfectly fine.
 The download should not be too large (<100mb) depending on your usage.

 Click "Create Export" and you're done! (almost)